Edit Windows Context Menu

 3) You can also try ShellExtView or ShellMenuView.
 They are small utilities that display the list of static menu items that appear in the context menu when you right-click a file/folder in Windows Explorer, and allow you to easily disable or edit unwanted menu items.

-4) File Menu Tools lets you add, delete & customize the context menu items of the Windows Explorer.
+4) File Menu Tools (link removed) lets you add, delete & customize the context menu items of the Windows Explorer – but it NOW comes bundled with a lot of crapware, according to the comments below.

 It lets configure the following aspects: